rearc-data/dei-food-access-research-atlas/product-description.md

 ## More Information
 - Source: [USDA Food Access Research Atlas](https://www.ers.usda.gov/data-products/food-access-research-atlas/)
 - Frequency: Yearly
-- Formats: XLS
+- Formats: CSV

 ## Contact Details
-- If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue]() and we will gladly take a look at it.
+- If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue](https://github.com/rearc-data/dei-food-access-research-atlas/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
 Any contributions you make are greatly appreciated :heart:.
-- If you are looking for specific open datasets currently not available on ADX, please submit a request on our project board [here]().
+- If you are looking for specific open datasets currently not available on ADX, please submit a request on our project board [here](https://github.com/orgs/rearc-data/projects/1).
 - If you have questions about the source data, please contact .
 - If you have any other questions or feedback, send us an email at data@rearc.io.